Pest and Fungus Control Basics

 Thrips – are another insect that feeds on the undersides of leaves.
 Thrips puncture the leaves, flowers, or stems and suck up the exuding sap.
 The first indication may be when fine yellow spots appear on the leaf surfaces.
 Later the foliage may take on a silvery appearance, eventually browning and dying.
 Leaf tips may wither, curl and die.
 The undersides of leaves are spotted with small black specks.
 Flowers become flecked, spotted, and deformed and many buds fail to open.

-This illustration below shows a green thrip, but there are many varieties - and different colors.
-As treatment you can use insecticidal soap.
+This illustration below shows a green thrip, but there are many varieties – and different colors.
+Use insecticidal soap to kill thrips.

 In addition to insect control bonsai can be attacked by various fungus diseases, like sooty mold, rust, etc. Here are a few common ones: